Dutch lawyer jailed in Trump-Russia inquiry

 - In March, 13 Russians were charged with tampering in the 2016 US election and a California man, Richard Pinedo, admitted an identity theft charge

-Mr Trump has said there was no collusion.
+Mr Trump has insisted there was no collusion.
 Moscow has rejected US intelligence claims of interference.